How to Prepare for A Networking Event: 5 Quick Tips

 These questions might be requested by your company, so it is important you know the answers.

-Networking Tip #3: Research the location and venue the event is being held at
+Networking Tip #3: Research the location and venue

 It is always nice to have peace of mind before any event – that’s why it helps to research the location before you attend.
 Not only does this mean you can plan your journey if you are making your own way there, it means you have an understanding of what your surroundings will look like, therefore putting you at ease.